k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- C:  Can set the Ancestor's input and output arguments as either hidden or final.

-\- D:  Will be created in a new category (tag) designated for inherited Actors.
+\- D:  Will be created in a new category (tag) designated for inherited Actors only.

 (**Solution 11: C; When exporting the Actor each input and output argument can be set as hidden or final.**).